 You can make your gift online using the button below or by check to Perrysburg Schools Foundation with a note or the name of who you would like to honor in the memo.
 Mailed to Perrysburg Schools Foundation, 140 E. Indiana Ave.
 Perrysburg OH 43551.

-Online gifts and memories can be made by clicking the button below:
+Online gifts and memories can be made/shared here.

 Events & Programs